Annex D (normative) Compatibility features [depr]

 D.1 General [depr.general]

-This Annex describes features of the C++ Standard that are specified for compatibility with existing implementations.
+This Annex describes features of this document that are specified for compatibility with existing implementations.

 These are deprecated features, where deprecated is defined as: Normative for the current revision of C++, but having been identified as a candidate for removal from future revisions.